Reikai Monogatari: "Asceticism at Mount Kurama"

+Confusion in Ayabe

-As repeatedly narrated in these two Volumes, for about two decades in Ayabe with Nao, Kisaburo (who changed his name to Onisaburo Deguchi in 1910. endured the incomprehension, misunderstanding, incessant oppositions including attempts of assassination of the Nao's old followers.
-Although most of them were good-natured, they were too ignorant and superstitious.
-And they were obsessed with the misconception that the God possessing Kisaburo is the evil God which opposes the God possessing Nao and therefore is the one which must repent.
+Kisaburo changed his name to Onisaburo Deguchi in 1910, and these two Volumes also detail his two decades in Ayabe with Nao.
+During this time he endured the incomprehension, misunderstanding, incessant oppositions, and attempts at assassination that Nao's old followers aimed at him.
+Although most of Nao's followers were good-natured, they were too ignorant and superstitious, obsessed with the misconception that the God possessing Kisaburo was the evil God which opposed the God possessing Nao, and therefore was the one which must repent.
 Even the automatic writings had become very hostile and rebellious to Onisaburo.
-However, in 1916 the automatic writing declared that the God had possessed Onisaburo is Kan-susanoo-no-ookami.
-By this, Nao finally realized her own longstanding misconception.
+However, in 1916 the automatic writings declared that the God that had possessed Onisaburo was Kan-susanoo-no-ookami, and as a result Nao finally realized her own longstanding misconception.

-Special edition
+Special edition volume

-This volume is an account of Onisaburo's expedition in Mongolia.
+This single unnumbered volume is an account of Onisaburo's expedition in Mongolia.

-By the First Oomoto Incident, Onisaburo was obliged to obtain the authorities' permission of the journey outside Kyoto.
-Ignoring this obligation, in February 1924 he secretly headed for Mongolia, with some selected disciples including Morihei Ueshiba who later founded the martial art of Aikido.
-His wish was to establish a new kingdom in the wilderness and to form a federation of East Asian countries in preparation for the unification of the world by the religion and the construction of Heaven on Earth.
+Under the terms of the First Oomoto Incident, Onisaburo was obliged to obtain the authorities' permission for any journey outside Kyoto.
+In February 1924, ignoring this obligation he secretly headed for Mongolia with some selected disciples including Morihei Ueshiba, who later founded the martial art of Aikido.
+Onisaburo's wish was to establish a new kingdom in the wilderness and to form a federation of East Asian countries in preparation for the unification of the world by the construction of Heaven on Earth proclaimed in his religion.

 Arriving in Mukden (present-day Shenyang City, China), Onisaburo and his party formed an alliance with Lu Zhankui, the local warlord.
-Lu obtained an order of dispatch to Outer Mongolia from Zhang Zuolin, the ruler of Manchuria at the time.
-Marching forward bad roads by cars and on horsebacks, Onisaburo healed the sick and the injured and became revered by the locals.
-Entreated by Lu to work a miracle, he reluctantly had his disciple cause a storm and instantly stopped it.

-As Onisaburo's party increased the influence, Zhang became agitated and had a suspicion.
-In June he ordered his army to drive the party to Bayisingtu (present-day Tongliao City, Inner Mongolia, China) and executed Lu and his subordinates by shooting.
-Onisaburo and his five disciples including Ueshiba were in shackles and made to stand in front of the firing squad.
-Onisaburo composed the death poem, not only for himself but for all others.
-However, the execution was suspended at the last minute.
-In the end, Onisaburo's party was claimed by and handed over to the Japanese Consulate and then deported to Japan.
+Lu obtained an order of dispatch to Outer Mongolia for Onisaburo and his followers from Zhang Zuolin, the ruler of Manchuria at the time.
+Traveling on bad roads by car and by horseback, Onisaburo healed the sick and the injured as he went and became revered by the locals.
+Entreated by Lu to work a miracle, he reluctantly had his disciple cause a storm and then instantly stopped it.
+But as Onisaburo's party increased in influence, Zhang Zuolin became agitated and suspicious.
+In June he ordered his army to drive the party to Bayisingtu (present-day Tongliao City, Inner Mongolia) and executed Lu and his subordinates.
+Onisaburo and his five disciples – including his disciple Ueshiba – were in shackles and made to stand in front of the firing squad.
+Onisaburo composed a death poem, not only for himself but for all the others, but the execution was suspended at the last minute.
+In the end, Onisaburo's party was claimed by and handed over to the Japanese Consulate, and then deported to Japan.

-Thus, the expedition ended abruptly.
-However, it became the first step for Oomoto to expand its teachings overseas.
-In 1925 Oomoto founded an organization Jinrui Aizen-Kai (Universala Homana Asocio) which advocates the amity and harmony of all mankind.
+Although the expedition ended abruptly it became the first step in Oomoto expanding its teachings overseas.
+And in 1925 Oomoto founded the organization Jinrui Aizen-Kai (Universal Human Association) to advocate the amity and harmony of all mankind.